xaxys/bubbler/README.md

 The custom setter named `another_custom_setter` accepts a `uint8` type parameter and calculates the result based on `value == 0 ?
 0 : (value + 40) * 10` to set the field value.
 Here, `value` is filled with the parameter value and is of type `uint8`.

 Please note that the custom getter and setter method names cannot be the same as any field names, and getter and setter methods with the same name must return and accept the same type.

+Recommended to use **snake_case** for getter/setter names.
+But only uncaptialization of the first letter is mandatory.

 ## Contributing